Greenlane Poetry

 --chosen-work--

-Charlie got by for many years and then he died
+Charlie soldiered on for many years and then he died

 his whole story